Safe and Timely Antithrombotic Removal - Ticagrelor (STAR-T) (STAR-T)

 Through 24hrs post-operation

-Total Platelet transfusions (mL) during hospitalization
+Total PRBC transfusions (units) during hospitalization in the mITT population

-Through to discharge from index hospitalization, on average 1-2 weeks
+From procedure start through to discharge from index hospitalization, on average 1-2 weeks

 Total Platelet transfusions (units) during hospitalization

-Through to discharge from index hospitalization, on average 1-2 weeks
+From procedure start through to discharge from index hospitalization, on average 1-2 weeks

-Through to discharge from index hospitalization, on average 1-2 weeks
+From procedure start through to discharge from index hospitalization, on average 1-2 weeks

 Collaborators and Investigators